Opening: Saturday, November 21, 11 a.m. - 5 p.m.

 Due to CityFolk’s prominence as one of the main Lancaster Art Galleries, we are able to host art exhibitions of renowned and rising national and international artists.
 These exhibits allow the Lancaster art community to experience – and purchase – the work of visiting artists.
 See our current exhibitions and stay tuned for upcoming artists.

 A major component of the aesthetic diversity that makes CityFolk such a unique art gallery comes from our distinguished member artists.
 Our storied member artists represent a wide range of distinct styles including the lost art of drawing, expressionism, figurative, watercolor, and several different takes on the abstract vision.
 Explore our member artists’ digital galleries right here – and then visit CityFolk Gallery to experience their work in person.

 A Diverse Vision in the Heart of Gallery Row

 Visiting art collectors often tell us that our gallery belongs in New York City.
 While we wouldn’t want to be anywhere other than Lancaster, we do think that we bring a metropolitan feel to our town.
 The unique CityFolk feel comes from the wide range of artists and styles we represent.
-Ranging from the last Draughtsman style of Robert Nelson to the ethereal quality of Michael Bartmann’s Architectural Paintings, we offer a true spectrum of voices in the fine art community.
+Ranging from the last Draughtsman style of Robert Nelson to the ethereal quality of Michael Bartmann’s Architectural Paintings, to the Inspiring Figurative work of Rene’ Romero Schuler, we offer a true spectrum of voices in the fine art community.